starLover/JLChatSpec/README.md

 ## License

-JLChatSDK is available under the MIT license.
+JLChat is available under the MIT license.
 See the LICENSE file for more info.